Google Ads

 Mr Rolle was commenting after the IDB used its October quarterly bulletin on the Caribbean to confirm it is working with the Government on implementing VAT in the Bahamas.
 It said its study on the new tax’s impact on the economy and wider society was only “underway”.

-“The IDB has been working with the Government of the Bahamas to assist with Value-Added Tax (VAT) implementation,” the Bank’s October missive said.
+“The IDB has been working with the Government of The Bahamas to assist with Value-Added Tax (VAT) implementation,” the Bank’s October missive said.

 “Using an econometric model, the IDB has provided specific input on the effects of the changes in revenue of the proposed VAT rates and the base on which the VAT will be charged.